On minimal codes arising from projective embeddings of point-line geometries: Preliminaries

-Essentially a code is minimal if all of its codewords are determined (up to a multiplicative factor) by their support.
-It turns out that the minimality of a code is an important property to investigate because it is also related to the construction of efficient decoding algorithms, see~\cite{Ashikhmin1998}.
+A code is \emph{minimal} if all its codewords are minimal. \end{definition} If a code is minimal, then all its codewords are determined (up to a multiplicative factor) by their support.
+As the following remark shows, the converse is not true in general. \begin{remark} Let $\Omega$ be the projective system given by the points of an elliptic quadric $Q^-(3,q)$ in $\PG(3,q)$.
+Then, a hyperplane of $\PG(3,q)$ either is the unique tangent plane to $Q^-(3,q)$ at a point $P$ or it is spanned by its intersection with $Q^-(3,q)$.
+So the support of a nonzero codeword either has cardinality $(q^2+1)-1$ or $(q^2+1)-(q+1)$, and the support of the codewords corresponding to non-tangent hyperplanes are contained in all the supports of the codewords corresponding to hyperplanes tangent at their points. \end{remark} The codes where all words are determined (up to scalar multiples) by their support are called \emph{quasi-minimal}; see~\cite{Cohen2013}.

-Proving the minimality of a linear code is reputed to be a hard problem, as it would require to have some insight on the the weights of the code itself.
-For this reason, in recent years structural conditions guaranteeing the minimality of a code or constructions yielding minimal codes have been extensively looked after.
+The minimality of a code is closely related to some deep structural properties of the code, as well as to the construction of efficient decoding algorithms, see~\cite{Ashikhmin1998}; thus it is a relevant property to investigate.

-As mentioned in the Introduction, Ashikhmin and Barg in \cite{Ashikhmin1998} determined a now well known and widely used sufficient condition for a code $\cC$ to be minimal which depends only on the minimum and maximum weight (respectively $w_{\min}$ and $w_{\max}$) of the non-null codewords of $\cC$:
+Proving the minimality of a linear code is reputed to be a hard problem, as it would require at least to have some insight on the weights of the code, itself a NP-complete problem.
+For this reason, in recent years, structural conditions guaranteeing the minimality of a code or constructions yielding minimal codes have been extensively looked after.

-We remark that while the previous condition~\eqref{ab-bound} is sufficient for minimality, there exists many families of codes which are minimal but do not satisfy it or for which we do not have insight on the maximum weight.
-We will provide some examples of such families in Remark~\ref{esempio sec4} in Section~\ref{emb-codes}.
+As mentioned in the Introduction (see~\eqref{ab-bound}), Ashikhmin and Barg in \cite{Ashikhmin1998} determined a sufficient condition for a code $\cC$ to be minimal; this condition depends only on the minimum and maximum weight of $\cC$.
+We remark that while the condition~\eqref{ab-bound} is sufficient for minimality, there exists many families of codes which are minimal but do not satisfy it (see~\cite{Pasalic2021} and~\cite{Chen2025}) or for which we do not have sufficient insight on the maximum weight (e.g. the Grassmann codes for $k>3$) as to be able to check if it is satisfied.
+We will provide some examples of such families in Remark~\ref{esempio sec4} of Section~\ref{emb-codes}.

 An important tool for determining the minimality of a code is the following characterization by~\cite{ABN-2022} (see also~\cite{Tang2021}), relating minimal codes and cutting sets with respect to hyperplanes.
-We shall also make use of this property extensively.
+We shall make use of this property extensively.

 \begin{prop} A projective code $\cC:=\cC(\Omega)$ is minimal if and only if $\Omega$ is a cutting set with respect to hyperplanes of $\PG(\langle\Omega\rangle)$. \end{prop}